The Asthma UK remuneration policy is built on the following principles:

-Asthma UK appreciates that it employs people across a wide age range and with varying lifestyles, so every individuals’ needs will be different.
-We are mindful of this in the construction of our remuneration package.
+Asthma UK appreciates that it employs people across a wide age range and with varying lifestyles, so all individuals’ needs will be different.
+Asthma UK is mindful of this in the construction of its remuneration package.

 Asthma UK’s remuneration policy seeks to be fair at both higher and lower ends of the payscale

-We do not employ interns without pay and will pay the Living Wage as a minimum.
+The charity does not employ interns without pay and pays the Living Wage as a minimum for all staff as defined by location.
 Remuneration for the Chief Executive and senior managers is approved by the Remuneration Committee.
-The remuneration ratio for Asthma UK, defined as the multiple between the highest pay to median pay in the organisation with regard to external benchmarks, is considered as well as external market conditions for the specific roles.
+The remuneration ratio for the charity, defined as the multiple between the highest pay to median pay in the organisation with regard to external benchmarks, is considered as well as external market conditions for the specific roles.